UNMSocialMediaWorkgroup/dg-accessor/README.md

 # dg-accessor
-DataGather access library in Scala.
+DataGather access library in Java.
 Works with anything that can import jars.